bgarrido7/feup-sele/README.md

 # feup-sele

-This repository contains all the Lab Projects done in the course Sistemas Eletrónicos, a 5th year course from the Master's Degree in Electrical and Computers Engineering @ **FEUP**
+This repository contains the Lab Projects done in the course Sistemas Eletrónicos, a 5th year course from the Master's Degree in Electrical and Computers Engineering @ **FEUP**

 ## Course Information